quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

   console.log(`I'm on a development build`)
 }

-// process.env.MODE is the <mode> in
+// process.env.
+MODE is the <mode> in
 // "quasar dev/build -m <mode>"
-// (defaults to 'spa' if -m parameter is not specified) if (process.env.MODE === 'electron') {
+// (defaults to 'spa' if -m parameter is not specified)

+if (process.env.MODE === 'electron') {
   const { BrowserWindow } = require('@electron/remote')
   const win = BrowserWindow.getFocusedWindow()